Harriet-ngomo/Taxpayer-Risk-Classification/README.md

 Manual audit selection often relies on limited human judgment and scarce resources, leading to inefficiencies and unfair targeting.
 Our core business goal is to:

-> **Develop a predictive model to classify taxpayers by risk level (Low vs. High)** to support targeted audits, enhance compliance monitoring, and optimize revenue recovery.
+> **Develop a predictive model to classify taxpayers by risk level (Low VS High)** to support targeted audits, enhance compliance monitoring and optimize revenue recovery

 ### Stakeholders